 The Kansas Technical Assistance System Network (TASN), provides district supports to increase the capacity of districts to implement and sustain the use of evidence-based practices in order to improve the quality of education and outcomes for students who receive Title services and students with disabilities in specialized and general education classrooms.
 Any educator needing support may go to ksdetasn.org and press the “big blue button” to request assistance.

 This guide has been written to help parents and other educational decision-makers understand the special education process.
-Special education is not a place to wish one or a group of students in a school goes; it is supportive services that are given to students so that they may progress in and be a part of the general education curriculum.
-All students are general education students and all students benefit from their parents being involved in their education, not just the special education part of it.
+Special education is not a place to which one or a group of students in a school goes; it is supportive services that are given to some students so that they may progress in and be a part of the general education curriculum.
+All students are general education students and all students benefit from parents being involved in education, not just the special education part of it.

 Guide to Special Education (English) (PDF)

 An emergency safety intervention is the use of seclusion or physical restraint.
 The use of an emergency safety intervention shall cease as soon as the immediate danger of physical harm and violent action ceases to exist.
 Emergency safety interventions law sets forth standards for the use of restraint and seclusion to ensure that all Kansas students and staff have a safe learning environment.

 Any parent who filed a written complaint with their local board of education regarding the use of emergency safety intervention and is either not satisfied with the local board’s final decision or did not receive a final decision within 30 days, may request an administrative review by the Kansas State Board of Education.
 The form below may be used to request administrative review.
 Questions on this process, please contact the Office of General Counsel at firstname.lastname@example.org or 785-296-3204.